-Ethiopian crash could be largest non-war aviation reinsurance claim: Willis Re
+Ethiopian crash could be largest non-war aviation reinsurance claim - Willis Re

 As the crash site and black boxes are investigated, the 737 MAX 8 has been grounded worldwide as a precautionary measure and regulators are stepping up action to improve air safety while Boeing is carrying out a software upgrade to the plane’s automated flight control system.

+The world’s biggest reinsurers include European firms Munich Re, Swiss Re and Hannover Re, U.S. billionaire global investor Warren Buffett’s Berkshire Hathaway and companies operating in the Lloyd’s of London market.

+British insurer Global Aerospace led a consortium of insurers and reinsurers providing cover for Boeing. [nL8N20Y367]

-Reporting by Carolyn Cohn; editing by Simon Jessop
+Reporting by Carolyn Cohn; editing by Simon Jessop and David Evans